victoriaklin/506-project/README.md

 ![image](https://github.com/user-attachments/assets/badca230-e53d-44b6-b83c-011a937c239f)

+This histogram shows the distribution of delays for the Fenway bus.
 It has multiple peaks spread across the x-axis, suggesting more erratic arrival pattern.
 The lack of a dominant peak around zero delay indicates lower reliability compared to 1BU.
 This suggests external factors may influence their punctuality more heavily.

 ![image](https://github.com/user-attachments/assets/238d0f85-0c3b-4bbb-8b5e-c97f8df0398c)